setanoier/goduler/README.md

-# Ogodot - CLI To Do Application
+# Goduler - CLI To Do Application